2019 SXSW Film Venue Guide

 With the debut of this state-of-the-art venue in 2012, Zach Theatre opened a mainstage worthy of its status as a professional theatre with a national reputation.
 The 21-foot proscenium, 70-foot fly tower, and roomy wings give this company named for Austin native son Zachary Scott space to stage shows as large and complex as those in Broadway houses and regional theatres.
 During the fest, Zach will play host to red carpet premieres, Special Events, and more.
 Bar and snacks available.
 This is one of the few venues to have an on-site parking lot.
 On foot?
 The ZACH is located 1.2 miles from the Austin Convention Center.
 Too far?
 It’s also a stop on the free SXSW Shuttle route.

 It’s not the original Alamo Drafthouse (that honor goes to the now-lost site on Colorado) but it’s known as the mothership for a reason.
 World-famous as the home of Fantastic Fest, this theatre offers the traditional Drafthouse in-screen food and beverage service.
-There’s also the full-service Highball Bar next door, featuring seven bizarrely (awesomely) themed karaoke rooms, and a Shake Shack a short walk away.
-Located 1.9 miles from the Austin Convention Center, badge holders may want to hop on the free SXSW Shuttle.
+There’s also the Alamo’s full-service Highball Bar next door, featuring seven bizarrely (awesomely) themed karaoke rooms, and a handful of dining and drinking options in the Lamar Union Plaza complex, including Lick Honest Ice Creams, Caffe Medici, and Shake Shack.
+Located 1.9 miles from the Austin Convention Center, badge holders will want to take advantage of the free SXSW Shuttle.

 Alamo Lamar A: 126 seats